cyy963/web3-crowdfunding-platform/README.md

 ## <a name="features">🔋 Features</a>

-👉 **Create fundraisers on the blockchain through smart contracts!
+👉 **Create fundraisers on the blockchain through smart contract deployment on Thirdweb!

 👉 **Create your own funding tiers!